PranavSriram18/genai_foundations/docs/series/moe.md

 researcher-engineer dichotomy is contrived, and that progress in AI will come from teams that deeply understand both abstract ideas and the physical systems that implement them.

-I've been interested in sparsity as a theme since I first read about compressed sensing as a freshman in 2014.
+I've been interested in sparsity as a theme since I first read about compressed sensing as a college freshman in 2014.
 For many years, sparsity has remained something of an afterthought in ML, largely due to the challenges of getting it to work efficiently on hardware originally built for dense matrix math.
 It's great to see sparsity become a mainstay in SOTA deep learning models, and